tombensve/About/README.md

 ### Current status

 I'm now on 100% sick leave until retirement, I'm walking on the road to Alzheimers.
-This means that have more time with my GitHub projects, but also that I'm slower.
+This means that I have more time with my GitHub projects, but also that I'm slower.
 My short term memory really sucks.
 But I will keep on coding here for as long as I can.
 My doctor encourage me to continue this.
-This does not mean that I will lower my own requirements!
+This does not mean that I will lower my own requirements, but it will take longer to implement them.

 ## My GitHub repos